 Summary

 Owls are enigmatic and beautiful birds that are always a treat to see when out in the field.
 Knowing the species that are expected in your state can be instrumental in identifying which one you’re looking at and understanding their behaviors.
-Hopefully, this article has helped to answer some questions about the owls of Connecticut.
+Hopefully, this article has helped to answer some questions about the owls of Virginia.

 Identification